Skip to content

 Jordan Davis, Nakobe Dean, Jalen Carter, Nolan Smith, and Kelee Ringo have a legitimate chance to play significant snaps this season, and the Eagles’ rebuilt defense could depend on how many members of the group can make an impact befitting their draft pedigree.

 Jordan Davis, Nakobe Dean, and Nolan Smith have each earned meaningful roles on the Eagles defense, but they have experienced some growing pains in their increased exposure.
-Neither Davis nor Smith has been much of a factor rushing the passer this season; Davis has two pressures on 63 pass-rush snaps while Smith has two in 43 opportunities according to PFF.
+Neither Davis nor Smith has been much of a factor rushing the passer this season; Davis has two pressures on 63 pass-rush snaps, while Smith has two in 43 opportunities, according to PFF.
 Dean has had some bright moments since earning a starting job with an encouraging training camp, but the former third-round pick is coming off his worst game of the season.
 According to NGS, Dean had a team-high five missed tackles against the Buccaneers.

 » READ MORE: Eagles stats: Missed tackles on defense and pressure on Jalen Hurts were too great to overcome vs. Bucs

-Carter goes into the bye week second on the team in pressures with 13, and it’s becoming clear that the best version of the Eagles defense is one in which he rapidly increases that number more consistently.
+Carter went into the bye week second on the team in pressures with 13, and it’s becoming clear that the best version of the Eagles defense is one in which he rapidly increases that number more consistently.

 » READ MORE: Jalen Carter is his own critic, but the Eagles defense’s turnaround was because he was anything but ‘trash’